-It should be noted however, that many gun emplacements from the Great War/World War Two era (especially plane turrets) were equipped with light machine guns that were designed to be carried.
-But not
+It should be noted however, that many gun emplacements from the Great War/World War Two era (especially plane turrets) were equipped with lightweight machine guns that were designed to be carried around, but not fired when dismounted.
+Then there are the portees, that aren't technically "turrets" but tend to be mounted like one in lighter vehicles.

 - In Avatar, Jake makes use of his new body to take a helicopter's mounted M60 while exploring Pandora.
 It doesn't help.